 Lincoln's Sparrow is named after Thomas Lincoln, a companion to John James Audubon.
-When Lincoln and Audubon were in Labrador on a collecting expedition, Lincoln collected (shot) a specimen, and it became the first “described” of this species.
+When Lincoln and Audubon were in Canada on a collecting expedition, Lincoln collected (shot) a specimen in Natashquan, Quebec, and it became the first “described” of this species.
 Audubon named the species after his friend.
 Originally the species was called Lincoln's Finch.
 We now refer to certain members of the Emberizidae family as sparrows, hence Lincoln's Sparrow.
-The primary breeding range of this species extends throughout Canada, southern Alaska, and into parts of the north central United States.
+The primary breeding range of this species extends throughout Canada, southern Alaska, and into parts of the north-central United States.
 The wintering range includes the Pacific coast, the southern United States, Mexico, and parts of Central America.

 Early migrants begin to arrive on the Upper Coast in early October but they are more readily located in November and later, but they are not abundant.
 By the end of April most have departed our area to return to their breeding grounds.